TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 Based on Paul's, Firstene's, Frank's, and Hayley's user stories.
 ## 2. Itemized Expense Splitting with Tax and Tip Calculation
 ### Description
-- As someone paying for a group meal, I want to input individual meal costs so that each person is only charged for what they ordered.
+- As someone paying for a group meal, I want to use Knight Wallet to input individual meal costs so that each person is only charged for what they ordered.
 - As Frank, I want Knight Wallet to automatically calculate and split the tax and tip evenly among all friends to avoid doing tedious math.
 - As a friend, I want to see my portion of the total including tax and tip so I know exactly what I owe.
 - As a user splitting costs, I want to automatically calculate each person's fair share so that I don't have to do mental math.